batu-el/meta-agent-inefficiency/readme.md

 - Source for dataset implementations and basis for the agent implementation: [dataset/readme.md](https://github.com/batu-el/meta-agent-inefficiency/blob/main/dataset/readme.md)

-### License and Citation
+### Citation

-Follow the repository LICENSE if present.
 If you use this codebase, please cite the project or associated paper.
 When appropriate, also cite ADAS as the originating implementation reference: [ShengranHu/ADAS](https://github.com/ShengranHu/ADAS)